 Return on Investment

-Return on investment (ROI) is a KPI that sees use across many different industries but is essential to rental businesses as well.
-ROI is the profit from your investment divided by the input costs.
+ROI is pretty simple: it’s the profit from your investment divided by the input costs.
 It demonstrates how much money you’ve made compared to how much you’ve spent.

 Time to Break Even